A retailer’s guide to traditional and digital marketing

 There are many ways to market your business.
 Doing it well however requires choosing the right mediums to maximise your return on investment.
-We explore traditional and digital marketing and how to choose what’s best for your business.

 Traditional and digital marketing defined

 Traditional marketing includes print advertisements, advertorial in newspapers, magazines or publications; listings in phone directories; direct mail; pamphlets; in-store posters and displays; radio and TV advertisements; events and sponsorship.
 The emergence of digital marketing has created a lot of change – and opportunity – in how businesses can now market themselves online.